Antlia360/Web-Scraping-using-python/README.md

 4. **Checker Script (checker.py):** This script will check the database and:
    - Report if all the database rows are populated (i.e., 'DONE_OR_NOT_DONE' is set to 0 and no process is working).
    - If all database rows are populated, print answers to the specified questions.
-   -   i.
-What are the years you chose?
-   -   ii.
-Which country was within top 3 for the maximum time in your database?
-   -   iii.
-What is the average number of athletes?

 ## Implementation

 Here's a high-level overview of the implementation: